Kilchurn Castle

 Kilchurn Castle (/kəlˈxʊərn/) is a ruined structure on a rocky peninsula at the northeastern end of Loch Awe, in Argyll and Bute, Scotland.
 It was first constructed in the mid-15th century as the base of the Campbells of Glenorchy, who extended both the castle and their territory in the area over the next 150 years.
 After the Campbells became Earls of Breadalbane and moved to Taymouth Castle, Kilchurn fell out of use and was in ruins by 1770.
 It is now in the care of Historic Environment Scotland and is open to the public in summer.

 History

 The Campbells of Glenorchy were the most powerful cadet branch of the Clan Campbell, and over two centuries from the 1430s came to dominate the central Highlands.
-The building of several castles, of which Kilchurn was the first, was a key part of their territorial expansion during this period.
+Kilchurn Castle, originally belonging to Clan Gregor, was lost to Colin Campbell around 1440.
+The building of several castles, of which the newer Kilchurn was the first, was a key part of their territorial expansion during this period.
 Sir Colin Campbell, 1st of Glenorchy (died 1475), was a younger son of Duncan Campbell, 1st Lord Campbell, ancestor of the Earls of Argyll.
 Sir Colin was granted Glen Orchy and other lands by his father in 1432, and afterwards established Kilchurn around 1450.
 The first castle comprised the five-storey tower house, with a courtyard defended by an outer wall.
 At the time Kilchurn was on a small island scarcely larger than the castle itself, and would have been accessed via an underwater or low-lying causeway.